setcy/setcy/README.md

 ### Hi there 👋

-🌱 I am currently student of Computer Science and Technology in Hangzhou Dianzi University.
+🌱 I am currently student in Hangzhou Dianzi University

+🔭 Favorite languages: React, Flutter, Golang (although I usually only use Golang)

+🧑 Currently the core of [HDUHELP](https://github.com/hduhelp), a club of HDU

+💬 Hope to make friends with many kind people.

+🤔 It would be great if someone could teach me how to code.

 ![counter](https://komarev.com/ghpvc/?username=setcy1)